Jonathan Bender – The Man Who Should Have Been Kevin Durant Before Kevin Durant

 “He took off, jumped with the ball in his right hand, in midair switched to his left hand and did a windmill dunk from the free-throw line,” Bird recalled with a hearty laugh.
 “I couldn’t believe it.”

 As much as I would like to believe that story, I don’t!
-We do know Bender can jump from the free throw line because he did it in a high school dunk contest and in the 2001 NBA Dunk contest but his left hand free throw dunk wasn’t that impressive and Bender finished 5th in the event.
+We do know Bender can jump from the free throw line because he did it in a high school dunk contest and in the 2001 NBA Dunk contest, but his left hand free throw dunk wasn’t that impressive and Bender finished fifth in the event.

 After a 3- year hiatus, Bender returned to the NBA for a 25-game stint with the Knicks, where he actually averaged as many or more points and rebounds than four of his previous seasons.
 The highlight of the final year was a win vs the Timberwolves, when he scored 14 points with 4 3-pointers in 12 minutes and a season-high of 16 points in 19 minutes against OKC and a young Kevin Durant.
 Durant scored a game-high 30 in that game and made all of us that remembered that linky kid from Picayune with hops and a deadly shot think what could have been.